 If you have had an enrolment in at least one study period, you may be eligible to take a leave of absence from study.
 You may be able to take up to 2 years off from studying, applying for 12 months at a time, by:

 - Under My Forms, select Fill out a new form

 - Complete the required details in the form and select Save

 - The Approval Status will be automatically updated to Approved or Pending Approval.
 If your approval status shows as "Pending Approval" you will be notified of an outcome by email.

 You need to be aware of any impact taking a Leave of Absence might have on your enrolment for future study and you should look closely at the course prerequisites and requirements before making this decision.

 Important: Once census date has passed you will remain financially liable for the courses you are enrolled in.
 Depending on when you choose to take a leave of absence, you may also receive academic penalties.
 Refer to the academic calendar for key dates.
-If you drop your enrolment after census date, you are not required to apply for a leave of absence.
-However, if you intend to continue your break in the following semester, you will need to submit an application for that teaching period.
+If you drop your enrolment after census date, you are considered as having enrolment and are not required to submit a leave of absence.
+If you plan to continue your break for the following Semester, you will need to apply to commence your leave of absence for that teaching period.

 If you have no enrolment in a fifth consecutive study period then you will have your enrolment as a student discontinued.
 If at a later stage you decide to study at the USC again, you will need to reapply for entry via QTAC for an undergraduate program or directly to the University for a postgraduate program.